Does Your Business Need a Mobile App in 2026?

 AI in 2026: From Hype to Execution

 AI is no longer a ‘future’ feature – it is a baseline expectation.
+According to the survey, AI integration was the most-cited trend expected to influence mobile decisions.
 For enterprise-scale applications, understanding the broader

 1. Deployment Location: You must decide between Edge AI (On-Device) and Cloud-Based AI.
 On-device processing is the superior choice for privacy-sensitive tasks such as health tracking or biometric authentication because it operates offline and keeps data local.
 Cloud-based AI is reserved for “heavy lifting” tasks like Large Language Models, which offer more power but require a robust data-protection strategy to manage the constant flow of information between the device and your servers.